Vschev/Python_BI_2022/README.md

 #### NECESSARY ARGUMENTS

 input_fastq - this is the path to an input fastq.file.
-It supports both the absolute and relative paths including just the name of the file if it is in the working directory.
+It might be the absolute path or one from the working directory.

 #### OPTIONAL ARGUMENTS